Bay Adelaide Centre - West Tower

 Neill’s recent representative work includes acting for:

-- A consortium led by Northern Private Capital, an investment firm led by John Risley and Andrew Lapham, in its proposed $1 billion acquisition of MDA, Canada’s leading space company, from Maxar Technologies
+- A consortium led by Northern Private Capital, an investment firm led by John Risley and Andrew Lapham, in its $1 billion acquisition of MDA, Canada’s leading space company, from Maxar Technologies

 - Newmont Mining Corporation in its acquisition of Goldcorp Inc., its Nevada and Galore Creek joint ventures, in various investments including Continental Gold Inc., Evrim Resources Corp., Irving Resources Inc., Maverix Metals Inc., Orosur Mining Inc. and TMAC Resources Inc., and its divestment of Red Lake Mines